TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Implement view early to know what's going on

 - GUI for the player
 	- Some timeline would be good
 		- Marks for when any input is applied
 			- Shown with regards to currently controlled entity
+	- Should be able to zoom out

 - Implementation order
 	- Default chosen mode